TareqK/tareqk.github.io/portfolio.md

 to them.
 I would eventually revist this project at a later stage, and refactor it for code quality and add testing and coverage as part of a Masters Project.
 The library is pushed on maven central and is useable by all.
 The Project Can Be Found [Here](https://github.com/TareqK/Jesse)

+## Qahwagi
+Technologies : Java(Javalin,Hibernate), RE:DOM, Flutter, Docker
+Synopsis : Delivery App for coffee shops based on proximity

+Qahwagi Started off as a fun idea we had while we were sitting down.
+When corona set in, and we saw that everything was moving towards delivery, we saw an opprotunity to move into the market and began working on the application.
+The idea is simple : it provides poeple with a way to discover nearby coffee shops to their office or home, and to order from those shops.
+The application is still work in progress, but is nearing completion and will be available on app stores very soon.

+## AbuTaxi
+Technologies : Java(Jersey,Jackson,Jongo), JQuery.
+Synopsis : Application to manage taxi office operations

+AbuTaxi was a client project for my family business.
+As we are in the fields of telecommunication, specifically, in the field of 2-way radio and RoIP, we often are in contact with people in the construction, transport, and security industries.
+One such client, with a taxi office, requested from us to handle their IT operations and to enable them to more efficiently manage their orders and customers.
+For that, we created a custom application that allows them to

+- Manage their taxi licenses
+- Manage Drivers
+- Manage their vehicles & maintenance actions
+- Manage their wireless radios(handsets)
+- Manage their orders
+- Produce reports on customers, orders, and drivers
+- Manage their customers

+The application is still in its beta-stages, but is nearing completion and being taken to production.